Kessel hat trick lifts Coyotes past Sharks 4-0

 FINED

 The NHL fined Arizona center Nick Schmaltz $500 for a hit in Friday’s game.

-Schmaltz was penalized for boarding against Radim Simek in the third period in that game.
-Simek left the ice and did not play again Friday but returned to action Saturday night.
+He was penalized for boarding against Simek in the third period in that game.

 SORRY, COACH

-Keller’s goal was his 65th as a member of the Coyotes, passing coach Rick Tocchet for 13th in team history.
+Keller’s goal was his 65th as a member of the Coyotes, passing Tocchet for 13th in team history.

 UP NEXT

-San Jose: Return home Monday night against Minnesota.
+Sharks: Return home Monday night against Minnesota.

-Arizona: On the road for the next nine games, beginning Wednesday night at Colorado.
+Coyotes: On the road for the next nine games, beginning Wednesday night at Colorado.

 —